xtuml/bridgepoint/doc-internal/notes/130_dts0101010874/130_mcpaas_ant.md

 - 4.3.2  All project data sent across a network shall be symmetically encrypted/decrypted at each end
 - 4.3.3  MC-PaaS shall not store passwords
 - 4.3.4  BridgePoint/xE shall not store passwords
-- reuse xtuml.org logins
+- _require reuse xtuml.org logins?_

-- data storage? access to old completed builds?
+- _data storage? access to old completed builds?_

 4.4  Accounting
+- Each build request shall decrement the number of builds available to the user or organization by one
-- on demand, web-based payment acceptance?
-Where does the money go?
+- _on demand, web-based payment acceptance?
+Where does the money go?_
-  - instantaneous access to newly purchased builds
+  - _instantaneous access to newly purchased builds_

 4.5  Deployment
+- MC-PaaS shall be available via any computer with internet access
+- MC-PaaS shall be installable and accessible on a server inside an organization's intranet
-- Amazon? xtuml.org?
+- _Amazon? xtuml.org?_
-- licensing of tools on external server?
+- _licensing of tools on server?_

 5. Work Required
 ----------------